KaneOnPluto/Osu-Reco/README.md

 Instead of relying on a simple logarithmic approximation, the application uses a custom piecewise difficulty model designed to better reflect real player progression.
 Beatmaps are fetched directly from the official osu!
 API v2 and displayed in a clean, card-based interface with cover images.

+There are many issues with this, feel free to help out, or don't, I'll keep working on it!

 ---

 ## Features